Quick Answer:

 | 20 to 35 minutes | Chop vegetables and season protein |

-You can make this even faster by using frozen vegetables, microwave rice, pre-cut produce, or pre-cooked protein.
+You can make this even faster by using frozen vegetables (saves 10 minutes), microwave rice pouches (~90 seconds), pre-cut produce, or rotisserie chicken.

 5 Easy High-Protein Meal Prep Ideas for Beginners